AqeelJar/Android-Arduino_Face_Detection_Robot/README.md

 Add a video or animated gif/picture to showcase the code in operation.

 # References
-Add reference papers, data, or supporting material that has been used, if any.
 1. [Detect and Track Face on Android Device](https://www.mathworks.com/help/supportpkg/android/ref/detect-and-track-face-on-an-android-device.html)
 2. [Controlling Elegoo Robot using Android Phone](https://www.youtube.com/watch?v=Tr4ih_EBk8c)
 3. [TCP/IP Connection with Android Devices Example](https://www.mathworks.com/help/supportpkg/android/ref/connect-android-device-to-lego-mindstorms-ev3.html)